trevorwarwick/dutchdutch/README.md

 The integration will always use the identity of the "master" speaker to represent the pair within HA, and will reject the other speaker if you try to configure it as well.

-The integratopn needs to be manually installed into the custom_components directory of your Home Assistant installation.
+The integration needs to be manually installed into the custom_components directory of your Home Assistant installation.